awslabs/serverless-subtitles/README.md

 Serverless Subtitles is a demonstration project which allows you to prove the usage of several AWS Products.

-Courtesy of Maxime THOMAS - maxthom@amazon.com
-Open Source Code under [Apache License](LICENSE)
+Original idea by Maxime THOMAS - maxthom@amazon.com Open Source Code under [Apache License](LICENSE)

 ## Pitch